maxmelichov/DATASOL-package/README.md

 This package is made for Seagate.
 The package allows the user to detect anomalies in the data.

-Make sure you have the next versions: python >=3.9.0 pandas >= 1.5.1 numpy >= 1.23.3
+Make sure you have the next packages: python >=3.9.0 pandas >= 1.5.1 numpy >= 1.23.3